Global trademark registration

 Estimated processing time

-The application should be processed and examined within one to two months of the filing date, and Healy Consultants will inform our Client if the application is in order for acceptance and publication, or if there are objections affecting the application;
+The application should be processed and examined within 8 months of the filing date, and Healy Consultants will inform our Client if the application is in order for acceptance and publication, or if there are objections affecting the application;

 If there are no objections, the Client will be informed of the acceptance of the application for registration.
 A registration certificate will be issued;